fahimrahat58/assignment-5/README.md

-# StackForge
+# Dev Stack

-StackForge is a modern web application that helps developers explore, compare, and build their ideal technology stack.
+Dev Stack is a modern web application that helps developers explore, compare, and build their ideal technology stack.
 Users can browse different technologies and add their preferred tools to a personalized stack.

 ## Technologies Used